kaniket1/kaniket1.github.io/_posts/2017-09-13-What-should-children-be-taught.md

 - Front
 ---

+The piece analyses the process through which children can be encouraged to develop a moral framework.

 If we assume every issues or unknown has a deeper question or an "*unknown*" embedded within it, then each "*known*" is a layered sequence of "*unknowns*".
 The pertinent question then remains whether we should start off a child with a binary "right or wrong" framework, or shall we refrain from imparting a simple framework to the child.
 If we refrain, then we would have to teach the child to cogitate, which would be a slow process at first but accelerate once the child learn the process of learning to build their own framework.